 723 Coney Island Avenue | Brooklyn, New York | 11218

-Green Funeral Services
+Green Burial Services

-The Transition to Green Funeral Services
+The Transition to Green Burial Services

 Embalming became popular in the United States during the Civil War and is still a significant source of groundwater pollution today.
 Arsenic gave way to the less toxic formaldehyde as the favored embalming solution around the turn of the last century.
 However, formaldehyde poisoning can still be fatal and it is classified as a human carcinogen by the US Environmental Protection Agency.
 Some estimates say that one million gallons of formaldehyde are buried in embalmed bodies each year in the United States.
 Almost all of this will eventually make its way into our water supplies.
 Efforts are underway to gradually replace formaldehyde with glutaraldehyde, which is considered less toxic.